Susan Amara: Career

 Amara was a faculty at Yale University and the Vollum Institute as an HHMI Investigator.
 She was elected as a member of the National Academy of Sciences in 2004, and became a fellow of the AAAS in 2007.

 Her main research interests are the parts of the brain that get activated when people take certain addictive drugs, specifically attention deficit hyperactive disorder (ADHD) medicine (Adderall and Ritalin), cocaine, and antidepressants.
 Amara's laboratory examined the impact of psychostimulant and antidepressant drugs on the signaling properties, physiology and regulation of two families of sodium-dependent neurotransmitter transporters, which are the biogenic amine and the excitatory amino acid carriers.
 Amara is an elected member of the National Academy of Sciences and a fellow member of the AAAS.
 From 2010 to 2011, she has served on the Board of Scientific Counselors for the National Institute on Drug Abuse (NIDA) and for the National Institute on Alcohol Abuse and Alcoholism, as a Secretary-Treasurer of ASPET, and as the 2011 President of the Society for Neuroscience.
 She also serves as an Associate Editor for the Annual Review of Pharmacology and Toxicology and is the editorial board of PNAS.

 In 2011, she testified before the United States Senate in support of funding for the National Institutes of Health (NIH).
 She argued in favor of funding by citing past successful NIH-funded projects that helped researchers find new ways to treat mental health and neurological disorders.

 In January 2013, Amara joined the DIRP becoming the NIMH Scientific Director and continues her research in her new lab at the NIMH, the Laboratory of Molecular and Cellular Neurobiology in the Section on Molecular and Cellular Signaling.
-Since 1992, she is the member of NIH review and advisory panels, on study section Chair on the National Advisory Council for the National Institute on Drug Abuse (NIDA), on the Board of Scientific Counselors for NIDA, and on the Board of Scientific Counselors for the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+Since 1992, she is the member of NIH review and advisory panels, on study section chair on the National Advisory Council for the National Institute on Drug Abuse (NIDA), on the Board of Scientific Counselors for NIDA, and on the Board of Scientific Counselors for the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 She also serves as an Associate Editor for the Annual Review of Pharmacology and Toxicology and is on the editorial boards of several journals; the Proceedings of the National Academy of Sciences.

 Amara's laboratory has twenty U.S. patents issued on technology.

+Dr. Amara served as president-elect of the American Association of the Advancement of Science(AAAS) beginning in 2020.
+Beginning in February of 2021 Dr. Amara served as president of the AAAS.
+Beginning in February of 2022 Dr. Amara obtained a chair on the board of directors of the AAAS.